mohit2978/Devops/005.docker k8 jenkins 3/0000notes.md

 v1, latest tell versions

->Note: tag name must have your user name
+>Note: tag name must have your user name , if not tell username then docker hub deny push!

 now when you do docker images you see your image with tag